paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-035-carriage-of-passengers.md

 (1) establish and implement procedures and restrictions concerning—

-  (A) which crewmembers have access to passenger staterooms; and
+  (A) which crewmembers have access to passenger staterooms;

   (B) the periods during which they have that access; and

+  (C) a system that electronically records the date, time, and identity of each crew member accessing each passenger stateroom; and

-(2) ensure that the procedures and restrictions are fully and properly implemented and periodically reviewed.
+(2) ensure that the procedures and restrictions are—

+  (A) fully and properly implemented;

+  (B) reviewed annually; and

+  (C) updated as necessary.

 **(g) Log Book and Reporting Requirements.—**